MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

 ### What's new

-Check out what's new and what is comming soon to [Migration Manager](mm-whats-new.md).
+Check out what's new and what is coming soon to [Migration Manager](mm-whats-new.md).

 ## Migrate File Shares